As usual, I’m at my standing desk doing squats (poorly). I’m in the throes of marketing bliss as I find ways to promote my book.

 So yes, the ebook submission tool can help you promote your book to 30 sites in 15 minutes, as advertised.
 If I could track details of my promotions then Book Marketing Tools could become one of my default browser tabs.

-The price (as of now) is $5 per book promo.
-But the price is going up to $15 on May 1.
+The price is $29 per book promo.
 That seems a little steep to me, but I might do it to save myself a couple of hours of work.

 By Ben Zackheim